planetmint/planetmint-driver-python/docs/advanced-installation.rst

     curl  -OL https://github.com/planetmint/planetmint-driver/tarball/master

-Once you have a copy of the source code, you can install it by going to the directory containing ``setup.py`` and doing:
+Once you have a copy of the source code, you can install it by going to the directory containing ``pyproject.toml`` and doing:

 .. code-block:: bash

-    python setup.py install
+    poetry install

 .. _Github repo: https://github.com/planetmint/planetmint-driver
 .. _tarball: https://github.com/planetmint/planetmint-driver/tarball/master